 A Room With A View

-Following a period of uncertainty in the Middle Ages, the Venetians became Hvar’s protectors in 1278, commissioning the construction of various public buildings, town walls, and a hilltop fortress that remains today.
-To enjoy one of the island’s most commanding views, follow a series of switchbacks carved into the hillside above town—the short hike to the fortress will give you your exercise for the day and a sunset show you won’t soon forget.
+Following a period of uncertainty in the Middle Ages, the Venetians became Hvar’s protectors in 1278 and commissioned the construction of public buildings, town walls, and a hilltop fortress that remains today.
+To enjoy one of the island’s most commanding views, follow a series of switchbacks carved into the hillside above town—the short hike to the fortress will give you a sunset show you won’t soon forget.

 Return Of The Macondo

-Spilling into an alley two blocks north of the Pjaca, grab a sidewalk table at Macondo, a favorite among locals for its traditional, impeccable seafood.
+Spilling into an alley two blocks north of the Pjaca, Macondo and its sidewalk tables are a favorite among locals for traditional, impeccable seafood.
 Choose from the grilled fresh catch of the day, or try the traditional Croatian gregada, a garlicky fish and potato stew.
 Either way, as the weekend draws to a close, you can be confident you’ve enjoyed the very best that Hvar has to offer.